vijay-shankaranand/tp/docs/DeveloperGuide.md

 ### Unlinking contacts from an event

 Similar to `link` command except that the command word is `unlink` and the expected result is opposite.

-### Viewing all events

-1. Viewing all events

-    1. Prerequisites: At least one event has been added to or is already existing in JobFestGo.

-    1. Test case: `view_events`<br>
-       Expected: All events are listed.
-Command success status message shown.

-    1. Test case: `view_events 1`<br>
-       Expected: All events will still be listed.
-Recognised as a `view_events` command.

 ### Selecting an event